MemoryLeek/ld27/README.md

 This is the repo we will use during Ludum Dare 27.
 You'll be able to see our progress and all changes here in real time during the event.

+## How to get the game

-As usual we will provide binaries for Linux and Windows when the compo is over, but you are always welcome to build the source yourself.
+As usual we will provide binaries for Linux, OS X and Windows when the compo is over, but you are always welcome to build the source yourself.

+We also have Jenkins set up for continuous integration at https://ci.kwarf.com/job/ld27/ where you can download binaries for every working commit.

-## Engine
+## Compiling the source

-As you can see we have already started working on the basics like drawing and input.
-We usually do this so that we can start doing the fun bits as soon as the theme is announced.
-This will also give us some more time to finish, since the theme is announced at 03:00 on Saturday Swedish time and we all have work on Monday. :)
+This project requires Qt5.1.

+### Linux

+Run the following:

+    qmake -config release
+    make

+The executable is placed in bin/ and that is also the required working directory when running the game.

+### Windows

+Assuming you have Qt5.1 installed with mingw-32.

+    qmake -config release
+    mingw32-make

+The .exe is placed in bin/ and that is also the required working directory when running the game.